Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Bailey Ober (4-3) to the mound for his 11th start this season.
+- Sonny Gray (4-1) will take the mound for the Twins, his 15th start of the season.

-- He has earned a quality start five times in 10 starts this season.

-- Ober will look to finish five or more innings for the 11th start in a row.

 |Opponent